-The 2023 Guelph Lecture—On Being marks our 20th edition, and to celebrate we’re bringing together three presenters who address the urgencies of our time in three engaging ways.
+The 2023 Guelph Lecture—On Being marked our 20th edition, and to celebrate we brought together three presenters who address the urgencies of our time in three engaging ways.

 Literary Guest: Liz Howard

-Our literary guest for the evening will be Ontario poet Liz Howard, who was recently the Eastern Comma artist-in-residence at the rare Charitable Research Reserve.
+Our literary guest for the evening was Ontario poet Liz Howard, who was recently the Eastern Comma artist-in-residence at the rare Charitable Research Reserve.
 Her latest collection of poetry, Letters in a Bruised Cosmos, was published by McClelland & Stewart in June 2021.

 Musical Guest: Sarah Harmer

-Fresh off a tour of Eastern Canada, beloved Canadian musician and activist Sarah Harmer will present songs from her latest album Are You Gone and her extensive discography of treasured music.
+Fresh off a tour of Eastern Canada, beloved Canadian musician and activist Sarah Harmer presented songs from her latest album Are You Gone and her extensive discography of treasured music.